When Your School-Age Child Needs a Test, Procedure, or Surgery

 After the test, procedure, or surgery:

-Did my child experience pain?
+Did my child have pain?
 If so, how long is it expected to last?

 How is this discomfort or pain managed?